-GSA has the responsibility to leverage its federal real estate actions in ways that support community development goals, while also meeting client agency needs, wherever possible.
+GSA has the responsibility to leverage its federal real estate actions in ways that support local community planning goals, catalyze economic development, and advance regional sustainability objectives while also meeting client agency needs, wherever possible.
 This derives from several laws and executive orders: the Federal Urban Land Use Act of 1949 (40 USC Sec.
-901-905): the Public Buildings Cooperative Use Act of 1976 (40 U.S.C.
+901-905); the Public Buildings Cooperative Use Act of 1976 (40 U.S.C.
 601a); the Public Buildings Amendments of 1988 (40 U.S.C.
-3312); and Executive Orders 12072, 13006, and 13514.
+3312); and Executive Orders 12072, 13006, and 13693 (Note: GSA ADM 1097.1 encapsulates these factors).

 The goal of designing a Federal building that responds to its site, to the surrounding neighborhood design and plans, and its potential for interactions with the general public is leveraging Federal investment in support of local plans in ways that improve neighborhood design and experience.
 Achieving this level of design quality requires that attention be paid to sustainably locating the facility near to transit and in pedestrian-friendly neighborhoods, to involving local officials collaboratively in the design process, and to designing the building for maximum potential public use of the exterior and interiors.